“This is now our 11th Sunday on board & no doubt you are expecting to hear from us soon or at least through the paper of our safe arrival.

 The breeze freshened at 11 this morning (before then there only a little wind & plenty of rain) & we have been doing 11 knots an hour ever since.
 Joey has been paying the cook a visit & he says that he used to keep a hotel in Japan & made a lot of money by it, which he retired on & kept his strap & all complete in Essex but lost it all through the failure of a bank some time back & has had to follow up his old trade ever since.
 Joey thinks that the cook’s only fault is putting too much pepper into the soup but he makes things well & just to my liking.”

-Journalling extract by A.Whelen sailing aboard the iron clipper ‘Hesperides’ from England to Australia in 1878
+This is part of the tale A.Whelen had to tell sailing aboard the iron clipper ‘Hesperides’ from England to Australia in 1878